al6133/Random_Number_Generators/README.md

 # Pseudo Random Number Generators
 ISYE-6644 - Simulation

-This folder contains the code to create the generators, implement statistical tests and print the results and plots.
+This folder contains the code to create the pseudo random generators, perform statistical tests on them & compare their runtime efficiency.

 PRNG Implemented -
 1. Linear Congruential Generator
     - Desert Island Generator
     - RANDU Generator
 2. Mid-Squared Generator
 3.Tausworth Generator
 4. Mersenne Twister Generator

 Statistical Test Implemented -
-1. Goodness of Fit tests -  are the PRNs approximately Unif [0,1)?
+1. Goodness of Fit Tests -  are the PRNs approximately Unif (0,1)?
-  •	Chi-Square Frequency Test
+      - Chi-Square Frequency Test
-  •	Kolmogorov-Smirnov Test
+      - Kolmogorov-Smirnov Test
 2. Independence Tests - are the PRNs approximately independent?
-  •	Runs Test - Up & Down
+    - Runs Test - Up & Down
-  •	Runs Test - Above & Below Mean
+    - Runs Test - Above & Below Mean
-  •	Autocorrelation Test for independence
+    - Autocorrelation Test for independence

 Here is a brief description of each file:

 - *generators.py* - contains the code for implementation of all the generators and the statistical tests mentioned in the report